Who Needs a Right of Way Permit

 Sales and Use Tax

 In order to efficiently serve our community the City of Arvada Engineering Division started collecting use tax on every right-of-way permit at the time of permit issuance in 2019.
 This change simplifies the tax payment process for both contractors and the City as taxes will be collected up front instead of after the project has been completed.
 These fees are calculated on the job value provided on your application.
+Sales and Use Tax is required by law on all materials and equipment incorporated in or used in the performance of the work.
 The contractor/developer is subject to audits on these taxes.
 Once the permit is issued, please use the permit when purchasing goods and materials for your project.
 If you are an Arvada Business License holder you can submit your Business license number for quarterly reporting.
 If the project is tax exempt, you will need to include your project specific tax exempt form.

 All contractors must have a current General Municipal Contractor license and be in good standing with the City of Arvada to obtain a permit.